MarkhamLee/Facial-Recognition-Facenet-Pytorch/README.md

 * There is also a Jupyter notebook that's preconfigured to connect to the API, which you can use to run quick tests, demos, etc.

+* The Docker container is rebuilt automatically via GitHub actions whenever I push new code to the repo and then pushed to Docker Hub.

 #### The Longer Answer